FEBS Workshop 'Protein termini 2026: From mechanisms to biological impact'

 Organized by

-International Society of Protein Termini (ISPT)
+International Society for Protein Termini (ISPT)